-Outstanding Good Inconsistent Cause for Concern 7-11 Effort • Time well and my work has lots of work with more effort.
-I do not always act upon the feedback given I give up easily and do not always complete tasks set.
+Outstanding Good Inconsistent Cause for Concern 7-11 Effort I always produce work to the best of my ability.
+I seek feedback on my learning and act upon it in detail.
+I show commitment to improvement by using Dedicated Improvement Time effectively and making purple pen improvements, redrafting work and completing additional tasks in my own time.
+I produce work to the best of my ability.
+When given feedback, I act upon it and am keen to improve my work.
+I use Dedicated Improvement Time well and my work has lots of evidence of purple pen improvements.
+I sometimes produce my best work.
+I can produce a higher standard of work with more effort.
+I do not always act upon the feedback given and so there are limited purple pen improvements in my book/folder.
+I need to improve my use of Dedicated Improvement Time. l give up easily and do not always complete tasks set.
 I do not act upon the feedback given and there are no or very limited purple pen improvements in my book/folder.
 7-11 Independent Learning I always complete homework to the best standard I can.
 I show commitment to improving my learning by regularly reviewing my work outside of the classroom.
 I am self-motivated and can act independently on feedback to improve.
 I try to complete homework to a good standard and aim to exceed the minimum expectations.
 I am committed to improving but would benefit from adopting strategies to ensure that I maximise my learning outside of the classroom.
 My homework often meets the minimum expectations but sometimes deadlines are missed.
 I can achieve a better standard with more effort.
-I need to focus on improving my My homework is usually not completed satisfactorily or attempted, and I often miss deadlines.
+I need to focus on improving my learning outside of the classroom.
+My homework is usually not completed satisfactorily or attempted, and I often miss deadlines.
 I do not take responsibility for my homework or my learning outside the classroom.
 7-11 Conduct I always demonstrate a positive committed attitude towards my learning and am respectful towards my teachers and other students.
 I follow instructions but also show initiative in leading my own learning.
-I know how to study effectively and take pride in my I generally take a positive committed attitude towards my learning and am respectful towards my teachers and other students.
+I know how to study effectively and take pride in my achievements.
+I have strategies to cope when things may not go to plan.
+I generally take a positive committed attitude towards my learning and am respectful towards my teachers and other students.
 I follow instructions.
 I am developing my knowledge of how to study effectively and take pride in my achievements.
-I have some strategies to cope when things may not go to plan. can show a lack of respect towards my teachers and/or other students.
+I have some strategies to cope when things may not go to plan.
+I display an inconsistent attitude towards my learning and my conduct can show a lack of respect towards my teachers and/or other students.
 I follow instructions but sometimes need reminders.
 I may sometimes receive RTL or warnings in lessons.
 I have an understanding of how to study effectively but need to practise this further.
-I can take pride in my achievements but can find it difficult if I display a poor attitude towards material learning and my conduct often shows a lack of respect towards my teachers and other students.
-I do not follow instructions routinely an need frequent reminders.
+I can take pride in my achievements but can find it difficult if things do not go to plan.
+I display a poor attitude towards my learning and my conduct often shows a lack of respect towards my teachers and other students.
+I do not follow instructions routinely and need frequent reminders.
 I often receive RTL or warnings in lessons.
 I do not take pride in my achievements in class and lack strategies to help in class and lack strategies to help me cope when things do not go to plan.